Neume: Western plainchant

 In the early 11th century, Beneventan neumes (from the churches of Benevento in southern Italy) were written at varying distances from the text to indicate the overall shape of the melody; such neumes are called heightened or diastematic neumes, which showed the relative pitches between neumes.
+Despite this limitation, there have been recent advances in the interpretation of Beneventan neumes which hold out the possibility of at least tentative reconstruction of the chants.
 A few manuscripts from the same period use digraphic notation in which note names are included below the neumes.
 Shortly after this, one to four staff lines—an innovation traditionally ascribed to Guido d'Arezzo—clarified the exact relationship between pitches.
 One line was marked as representing a particular pitch, usually C or F. These neumes resembled the same thin, scripty style of the chironomic notation.
-By the 11th century, chironomic neumes had evolved into square notation; in Germany, a variant called Gothic neumes continued to be used until the 16th century.
-This variant is also known as Hufnagel notation, as the used neumes resemble the nails (hufnagels) one uses to attach horseshoes.
+By the 11th century, chironomic neumes had evolved into square notation.
+In Germany, a variant called Gothic neumes continued to be used until the 16th century.
+This variant is also known as Hufnagel notation, as the used neumes resemble the nails (Hufnägel in German) one uses to attach horseshoes.